-The cranks (17) (Fig. 9.18) are each made by bolting two 21⁄2" Strips across the face of each of two 2" Pulleys.
-The bolts pass through the next-to-end holes of the Strips.
-The other ends of the Strips of each Pulley are brought together so that their end holes overlap.
-A 3⁄4" Bolt is fixed by a nut in the overlapped holes of two of the Strips, and two 51⁄2" Strips sepärated by a Collar are pivoted on the bolt.
-The bolt is then fixed by two nuts in the end holes of the second pair of 21⁄2" Strips.
+If you ever require advice in connection with your model-building, write to Information Service Meccano Ltd Binns Road fixed by a nut in the overlapped holes of two of the Strips, and two $5\frac{1}{2}$ " Strips separated by a Collar are pivoted on the bolt.
+The bolt is then fixed by two nuts in the end holes of the second pair of $2\frac{1}{2}$ " Strips.
 The third crank (18) (Fig. 9.18), is made in the same way as each of the two cranks described above, but the 2" Pulleys are replaced by Face Plates.